Signed in as:

 If you would like to collaborate with us, please go to our contact page.

 The Foundation was created to explore a path to recovery for the masses of drug damaged victims around the world.
-By funding our own research studies and conveying those findings to the medical and science communities, we hope to create change in how these drugs are used.
+By funding our own research studies and conveying those findings to the medical and science communities, we hope to create change in how fluoroquinolones are used.

-To drive collaborative research at the cellular & molecular levels, aimed to identify the mechanism of damage induced by the fluoroquinolone class of antibiotics.
-Building upon these study findings, we anticipate the identification of preventive, diagnostic, and therapeutic treatments and approaches.
+To drive collaborative research at the cellular & molecular level, aimed to identify the mechanism of damage induced by the fluoroquinolone class of antibiotics.
+Building upon these study findings, we anticipate the identification of preventive, diagnostic, and possible therapeutic treatments and approaches.

-In Jerzy's early years, he studied High Tech Electronics in Rzeszów, Poland and graduated in 1984.
-He enrolled in the NCO air force school in Grudziadz supervising flight safety, graduating two years later.
-With previous medical education from 1998-2000, he attended the Marco Polo School in Chicago to become state licensed in bodywork.
-He went on to expand his education to sport and medical therapy and more.
+In Jerzy's early years, he studied High Tech Electronics in Rzeszów, Poland, graduating in 1984.
+He enrolled in the NCO air force school in Grudziadz, supervising flight safety and graduating two years later.
+Building on his medical education from 1998 to 2000, he attended the Marco Polo School in Chicago, where he became state-licensed in bodywork.
+He went on to further his education in sports and medical therapy, along with additional related disciplines.
 In the early 2000's, he created distribution channels in the U.S. and EU for medical and cosmetic devices.
-In the last 25 years, Jerzy and his wife purchased dental and medical buildings which he managed while still practicing his work on patients.
-In 2015, after multiple episodes of Fluoroquinolone damage resulting in a cascade of severe health, he was forced to quit his job and sell many of his clinics.
-Jerzy started independent research on Fluoroquinolone toxicity and established the non-profit, Fluoroquinolone Toxicity Study, with Jane Crosby.
+Over the past 25 years, Jerzy and his wife acquired several dental and medical buildings, which he managed while continuing to treat patients.
+In 2015, after experiencing multiple episodes of fluoroquinolone-induced health crises that led to a cascade of severe complications, Jerzy was forced to leave his profession and sell many of his clinics.
+Determined to find answers, he began independent research into fluoroquinolone toxicity and, together with Jane Crosby, founded the nonprofit organization, Fluoroquinolone Toxicity Study.
 Engaging with scientists at home and abroad, they analyzed thousands of science publications on quinolones.
-Seeing the dire need for research, the Foundation organized the first known individual in vitro tests for genomic and mitochondrial Fluoroquinolone DNA adducts and in vivo study of over 50 Fluoroquinolone damaged and disabled participants.
-Jerzy believes our continued studies will lead to answers and that more doctors will understand the toxicity danger.
+Seeing the dire need for research, the Foundation organized the first known individual in vitro tests for genomic and mitochondrial fluoroquinolone DNA adducts and in vivo study of over 50 fluoroquinolone damaged and disabled participants.
+Jerzy believes that continued research will uncover critical answers and increase medical awareness of the dangers associated with fluoroquinolone toxicity.

 Sarah graduated from the University of Minnesota in 1989.
-She found herself facing a significant setback in 2013 when she was affected by Fluoroquinolones for the third time in her life.
-The severity of the condition compelled her to permanently withdraw from the workforce, redirecting her focus towards her health.
-Her motivation to join the Foundation in 2018 stemmed from her desire to channel her energy towards a purposeful endeavor that could generate positive outcomes.
-With a professional background in tech start-up operations and commercial real estate portfolio management, Sarah brings valuable organizational and operational skills to the Foundation.
-She is responsible for managing the organization’s website, online media platforms, creation of new materials, written communications, and collaborating with various stakeholders and governmental bodies at both national and international levels.
-Additionally, Sarah plays a key role with research study initiatives at various project stages.
-She now channels her unwavering dedication and determination into the Foundation's ongoing mission to improve the lives of those living with and navigating a similar journey of antibiotic adverse effects.
+She found herself facing a significant setback in 2013 when she was affected by fluoroquinolones for the fifth time in her life.
+The severity of her condition this time forced her to permanently leave the workforce and shift her focus entirely to her health.
+Sarah joined the Foundation in 2018, driven by a strong desire to channel her energy into a meaningful cause with the potential to create lasting impact.
+With a professional background in tech startup operations and commercial real estate portfolio management, she brings a wealth of organizational and operational expertise to support our mission.
+She is responsible for the Foundation’s website, media platforms, written communications, and collaborating with various stakeholders and governmental bodies at both national and international levels.
+Additionally, Sarah plays a key role with research study initiatives and planning.
+In prior years, Sarah was instrumental in leading teams on successful California state propositions and now channels that same unwavering dedication and drive to improving the lives of those living and navigating the journey of antibiotic adverse effects.

 Dr. Gustavson graduated with a Doctor of Medicine from the University of Texas Medical Branch, Galveston, in 1992.
 After a past immersed in various biological research projects and responsibility for several federal grant projects, he commenced his residency in Psychiatry at Good Samaritan Regional Medical Center and then general neurology with subspecialty and research fellowship at the UCLA School of Medicine.
 He is the recipient of numerous academic awards, including the John Douglas French Alzheimer’s Foundation Research Fellowship Award and named Diana Streisand Kind Fellow in August, 2003.
 With numerous publications on his research in scientific and academic journals, Dr. Gustavson has also extensively lectured to academic, clinical and educational institutions spanning the last 30 years.
-Currently, he is in private practice as a Behavioral Neurologist.
-Experiencing the toxic effects of Fluoroquinolones himself, Dr. Gustavson joined the Foundation to advise on clinical and scientific projects identifying effects and mechanism of injury related to this class of antibiotics.
+Drawing from his personal experience with the adverse effects of fluoroquinolones, he incorporates this understanding into his work as a Behavioral Neurologist in private practice.

 As a graduate from UAMS College of Medicine in 2009, Dr. Beard did her residency in Family Medicine and chose to work in the ER treating patients for urgent and emergent conditions.
 She started her own primary care concierge practice in 2013 which morphed into a functional medicine practice treating diverse cases.
 In 2016 she also took on the position as Medical Director of Cardiac Rehab at the Arkansas Heart Hospital and obtained her Functional Medicine Certification in 2017.
-Dr. Beard continues to practice functional medicine at her clinic, helping patients to unlock their health potential.
-Due to the lack of Fluoroquinolone awareness, her hope is to see more shared education between the floxed and medical communities and a reduction of misinformation about these and other drugs that have the potential to cause significant harm.
+Dr. Beard practices functional medicine at her clinic, dedicated to helping patients unlock their full health potential.
+She is passionate about increasing fluoroquinolone awareness by promoting shared education between those affected and the medical community, while actively working to reduce misinformation about these and other potentially harmful drugs.

 In 2019, Marco experienced a severe reaction to multiple courses of ciprofloxacin while pursuing his medical degree at the University of Zurich, Switzerland.
 This ordeal forced him to make significant adjustments to both his personal and professional life.
 After a partial recovery, he approached his university education with newfound determination – his purpose now was to educate as many healthcare professionals as possible about the dangers of fluoroquinolone toxicity.
 Marco successfully completed his medical studies and graduated from the University of Zurich in 2024.
 Throughout his academic journey, he worked on a publication about fluoroquinolone-induced small fiber neuropathy and collaborated in ongoing research with Dr. Stefan Pieper, the author of "Fluoroquinolone-Associated Disability (FQAD): Pathogenesis, Diagnostics, Therapy, and Diagnostic Criteria."
 As a newly graduated physician, Marco continues to be an active member of FQAD Support, an organization dedicated to aiding individuals experiencing systemic adverse effects from fluoroquinolone antibiotics.
 He remains committed to raising awareness about fluoroquinolone toxicity among healthcare professionals and improving patient care in this area.